Chai Savings Calculator — Know Your Tea & Coffee Bill

 Just like chai, unused subscriptions silently drain your wallet.
 Try our Subscription Audit Calculator to see your hidden app costs.

-What is the Latte Factor?
+What Is the Latte Factor?
+(And Why Chai Is India's Version)

 The "latte factor" is the idea that small daily spends add up to big yearly losses.
 A ₹20 chai twice a day becomes ₹14,600 a year; a pack of cigarettes or an OTT subscription does the same.
 In India, chai at the stall, office canteen coffee, and weekend add-ons are so normal we rarely add them up.
 This calculator shows your personal number—and how much you could keep by brewing at home or cutting one cup.
 The goal isn’t to give up chai, but to see the real cost and decide where that money could go instead (emergency fund, SIP, or that Goa trip).